Age of the Longstone Builders | The Bronze Age 2300-800 BCE

 The Bronze Age and its Prelude

-The megalithic period crossed the two ages, and in the initial two-thirds of the Bronze Age came the second phase, germinating around 2500, lifting off around 2300 BCE, peaking around 2200-1800, then continuing into a stable period up to 1500.
-The Bronze Age saw the building of stone circles and standing stones and a kind of high civilisation in Britain and Ireland.
+In the initial two-thirds of the Bronze Age came the second phase of the megalithic era, starting around 2500 BCE, lifting off around 2300, peaking around 2000-1800, then continuing into a stable period up to 1500ish.
+The Bronze Age saw the arrival of stone circles, standing stones and high culture in Britain and Ireland.
+The late Bronze Age was, however, a different story.

 The notion of a Bronze Age is rather misleading.
 The rise of the use of bronze around 2200 BCE was important, though in Penwith it was locally processed and crafted only from 1800 onward.
 Up to then tin ingots were exported in exchange for bronze products.
-Bronze as a metal is not the core issue or the trigger driving the rise of advanced megalithic civilisation, but it played a part.
+Bronze was not the trigger driving the rise of megalithic civilisation, but it played a part.

 There’s a confusion between the megalithic ascendancy and the beginning of the Bronze Age.
 In the preceding chapter it was suggested that menhir and stone circle building had already started when the Beaker influx and the ensuing use of copper and bronze came about.
-Even if the difference was but fifty years, which to us seems a short time, fifty years is significant.
-The new megalithic culture was cranking up around 2500-2400, and around Britain and Ireland it was even earlier, during the late Neolithic.
+Even if the difference was but fifty years, a short time, fifty years ago the internet didn’t exist.
+Megalithic culture in Penwith was cranking up around 2500-2400, during the NBA, while in parts of Britain and Ireland it had come a little earlier.

 Dated from around 2300 to around 800 BCE, the Bronze Age is usually divided into three parts, the first two of which are megalithic in significance: